-I called Susan and she told me that her case was settled in 2019 by a personal injury lawyer in the Bronx.
-Medicaid said they last heard from her lawyer in 2018 and the Medicaid lien still has not been paid.
+I called Susan, and she told me her case was settled in 2019 by a personal injury lawyer in the Bronx.
+Medicaid said they last heard from her lawyer in 2018, and the Medicaid lien still has not been paid.

 Answer: I told Susan to fax a letter to the lawyer asking what happened with the Medicaid lien and the money being held in escrow for the Medicaid lien.
 I also told her that if she didn’t receive a response to file a complaint with the Bronx County Bar Association and that she could call me back if she still had any questions.